 Obelisk At Umberslade Park, Grade II listed obelisk in Tanworth-in-Arden, England.

 The obelisk stands within the grounds of a country estate where it serves as a focal point in the landscaped park.
-Visitors walking through the grounds can appreciate how the structure anchors the designed views across the property.
+Visitors walking through the grounds can see how the structure anchors the designed views across the property.

 The community of curious travelers